RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Thrilled_at_Trump_Chaos_as_Entertainment.md

 "God, i love that they just took the Saddam character and put Trump’s face on it."

-Thrilled taht the world uses democracy and meme systems / Reddit and Twitter entertainment systems to keep having world leaders like Putin, Trump, Sadam Hussian.
-Using spare time and free time on social machines to cheer with one-line Twitter thinking messages that God, diety, thank you that we have Doald Trump leading us with entertainment content creation.
-Enitrely addicted to the fiction created by and around Donald Trump's leadership.
+Thrilled that the world uses democracy and meme systems / Reddit and Twitter entertainment systems to keep having world leaders like Putin, Trump, Saddam Hussein.
+Using spare time and free time on social machines to cheer with one-line Twitter thinking messages that God, deity, thank you that we have Donald Trump leading us with entertainment content creation.
+Entirely addicted to the fiction created by and around Donald Trump's leadership.
 Runaway media addiction, runaway simulacra society.
-Just like Mecca and Saudi Arabaa and Quran fanfiction.
+Just like Mecca and Saudi Arabia and Quran fanfiction.
 South Park is fanfiction for Trump. ***Anything to avoid nonfiction learning of Kremlin information warfare based on fiction*** https://www.theatlantic.com/international/archive/2014/09/russia-putin-revolutionizing-information-warfare/379880/ - because that's more than Bluesky-length Tweet-thinking reactions to Trump addiction.
 Meme thinking. ""God, i love" Trump fiction content.

 &nbsp;